tjnicolaides/lularoe_batch_watermark/readme.md

 <img src="images/logo.jpg" height="100" alt="LuLaRoe Logo">
 # LuLaRoe Image Watermarking Script
-A shell script for OS X or Linux users to easily apply watermarks to LuLaRoe promotional images in large batches.
+A python script for OS X or Linux users to easily apply watermarks to LuLaRoe promotional images in large batches.
 Apply nice-looking labels for your many LuLaRoe promotional images in just minutes.

 If this little script saves you lots of time, please consider swinging by [Lauren's LuLaRoe Facebook group](https://www.facebook.com/groups/LuLaRoeLaurenNicolaides/) and saying hi!